 Addir Fellows – MIT Interfaith Dialogue

-This Fellow supports the Addir Fellows–MIT Interfaith Dialogue by working alongside and meeting weekly with the Coordinator/Director of the program.
+This Fellow supports the MIT Addir Fellowship Interfaith Dialogue by working alongside and meeting weekly with the Program Mentor.
+This fellow will be working alongside the current GCF for part of the fall semester.

 Tasks and Responsibilities:

-• Focus on publicity to graduate students around the monthly dinners and community-wide events.
+- Focus on publicity to graduate students around the dinners, book clubs, and other community-wide events sponsored by Addir

-• Seek partnerships with other student groups to build conversations about faith.
+- Seek partnerships with other student groups to build conversations about interfaith and intercultural issues

-• Work with coordinator to create plan for evaluating Addir Fellows program; develop a brief survey for outgoing Addir Fellows which targets the program’s impact on community.
+- Work with Program Mentor to create a plan for evaluating Addir Fellows program; develop a brief survey for outgoing Addir Fellows which targets the program’s impact on the community.

-• Work with coordinator on communication and fund-raising activities with graduates of Addir.
+- Work with Program Mentor and Alumni Relations on communication and fund-raising activities with graduates of Addir

-• Create/maintain web related ventures to enhance communication between fellows (current and Addir graduates).
+- Create/maintain website to enhance communication among fellows (current and Addir graduates)

-• Work with coordinator to determine other projects to enhance overall programming.
+- Work with the Program Mentor to determine other projects to enhance overall programming.

 Skills and Qualifications: